 When a customer completes a checkout with Resolve as the payment method, Resolve authorizes a charge for the amount of the order.
 The charge enters a pending state on the customer's Resolve account.

-After Resolve authorizes a charge, you can perform the following actions on the order in Shopify:
+After Resolve authorizes a charge, you can perform the following actions on the order:

 - Capture